How To Soften Chest Hair After Trimming

 Water

-This is one of the easiest ways to soften hair, but often takes the longest.
+This is one of the easiest ways to soften hair, but it often takes the longest.
 The more hydrated you are, the softer your hair will be.
-While this is not something you should try to do straight after shaving, and completely overload your body with water, you should increase your water consumption daily to help out in the long run.

 Hair conditioner

-It makes perfect sense that as hair conditioner softens the hair on your head, it would do so to the hair on your chest as well.
+It makes perfect sense that, as hair conditioner softens the hair on your head, it would do so to the hair on your chest as well.

-However, make sure that the conditioner is free from oils and fragrances, to stop it from blocking your pores and causing irritation to your freshly trimmed skin.
-Conditioning your chest hair also works toward preventing ingrown hairs, which can be an absolute nightmare to deal with.
+However, ensure that the conditioner is free from oils and fragrances to prevent it from blocking your pores and causing irritation to your freshly trimmed skin.

 Hydrating masque

-If you do not have any conditioner at home, you can try to make your own conditioning masque to apply to your chest hair.
 Argan oil, vitamin E, and even a smashed banana help to soften hair, preventing the prickly feeling, nourishing your hair, and softening the skin as well.

 Length of trimming

-How long you trim your hair can determine how prickly your hair will be.
-If you do not want to clean-shave your chest, you can use a longer trimmer to ensure the hair is trimmed, but just long enough to not be prickly as it grows out.
-This will not give you a close shave but does prevent the discomfort that comes with prickly shaved hair.
+If you prefer not to clean-shave your chest, you can use a longer trimmer to ensure the hair is trimmed, but just long enough to prevent it from being prickly as it grows out.

 How To Prevent Itching After Trimming Chest Hair

-Not only are there ways to soften your hair to prevent itchiness and pricking, but you can adapt the way you prepare your hair and skin, and the way you trim your hair, to reduce the irritation felt afterward.
-Here is a good way to trim your chest hair to keep the itchiness at a minimum.
+Not only are there ways to soften your hair to prevent itchiness and pricking, but you can also adjust the way you prepare your hair and skin, as well as the way you trim your hair, to reduce the irritation felt afterward.

 Exfoliate

-It is always a good idea to exfoliate your chest before trimming or shaving.
-Do so two days before, using a gentle body scrub to remove dead skin cells, unclog pores, and to remove oil and dirt.
+Do so two days before, using a gentle body scrub to remove dead skin cells, unclog pores, and remove oil and dirt.

-Removing all of this will make it easier for the trimmer to move through the hair and creates a more hygienic environment for hair removal as well.
-Remember to moisturize after exfoliating, to allow your skin time to recover before trimming.
+Removing all of this will make it easier for the trimmer to move through the hair and create a more hygienic environment for hair removal as well.

 Shower

-The warmth of a shower or bath will relax and soften the skin and open up the pores.
-The warm water will also soften the hairs, making them much easier to cut, and therefore leads to less irritation.
+The warm water will also soften the hair, making it much easier to cut, and therefore leading to less irritation.

 Use a gentle body wash, preferably with nourishing botanicals and aloe vera, to reduce the risk of inflammation during and after trimming.